Salaries for professional youth workers start at £20,796.

 A large number of youth workers work in voluntary youth organisations where many positions are fixed term and may depend on external funding.

 Working hours vary, with occasional weekend and evening duties required.
+This is not a typical nine-to-five job.

 The work is demanding and may be stressful, especially for those working with disaffected youngsters.
-Some roles for those with counselling qualifications involve counselling supervision with an external professional.

 Travel during the working day is often needed to visit locations where activities take place and for meetings with other agencies.
 Overnight absence from home is not usual, although you may be involved in residential activities and exchanges or group visits abroad.